oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/create-domain-on-pv.md

 In order to use this feature, provide the following information:

 - WebLogic base image.
 This is the WebLogic product to be used.
+- Volumes and VolumeMounts information.
+This follows the standard Kubernetes pod requirements for mounting persistent storage.
 - `PersistentVolume` and `PersistentVolumeClaim`.
 This is environment specific and usually require assistance from your administrator to provide the underlying details such as `storageClass` or any permissions.
 - Domain information.
 This describes the domain type, whether the Operator should create the RCU schema.
 - Domain WDT models.
 This is where the WDT binaries and WDT artifacts reside.